LesFlicks aims to provide a platform to build a diverse community of LBQ fans and content creators from around the

 Video on demand: we are launching a dedicated video on demand channel.
 Showing 100% short and feature films with a lesbian or bisexual storyline.
 Subscriptions are reinvested directly back to filmmakers so by subscribing you get to watch relevant content and also help make future film.
-As well as royalties for views (50% of gross subscription income will be going back to filmmakers as royalties, and 25% of gross subscription income will go into a grants pot); we will be providing filmmakers with the core data around the number of subscribers and the number of hours of content watched.
+As well as royalties for views on the video on demand platform; we will be providing filmmakers with the core data around the number of subscribers and the number of hours of content watched.
 This is to empower queer female filmmakers to get funding and prove that there is an audience for their content! https://www.lesflicks.com/watch/

 - We are committed to supporting independent filmmakers to get their film to their audience.

 - We are committed to helping lesbian and bisexual women to find films of interest to them.

 - We are committed to helping ensure that filmmakers see returns on their huge investment directly to help them to make more content.

 - We are committed to educating on the distribution and cost of filmmaking to help viewers understand the importance of paying a filmmaker directly and not illegally downloading or sharing films.

 The founder of LesFlicks started out running lesbian lifestyle website, Planet Nation, and as part of the lifestyle articles was a frequent attendee at LGBT film festivals and spoke with many independent female filmmakers.

 She was increasingly frustrated and surprised at how many films were being made but not getting distribution, and ultimately not reaching their audience (who were at the same time begging for more films to watch!).
 It was also clear that many new filmmakers were not accessing knowledge and experiences of those who came before them so mistakes were being made, and decisions taken without knowledge of the full range of options when it came to marketing and distribution.